bookofproofs/bookofproofs.github.io/_sources/history/18th-century/champollion.md

 * Thomas Young sat beside Champollion at the 27 September meeting at the Academy of Inscriptions and was very impressed by his advances.
 * He was, however, sad not to receive the credit from Champollion that he felt he deserved.
 * Champollion continued to make further major advances, announcing these in April 1823 and then publishing definitive results in Précis du système hiéroglyphique des anciens Égyptiens Ⓣ(Summary of the hieroglyphic system of the ancient Egyptians) (1824).
-* In 1826 he was appointed curator of the Egyptian collections of the Musée du Louvre and, with the help of his brother, Champollion-Figeac, he created an Egyptian exhibition in four rooms at the Louvre.
 * In July 1828 Champollion sailed to Egypt.
-* He had almost completed Grammar and Dictionary of Ancient Egyptian at the time of his death and his brother Champollion-Figeac published this in 1838.
-* Champollion has been honoured with a museum in Figeac and there is a Champollion Museum at the home of his brother in Vif, near Grenoble.
 * Egypt issued a 110 Egyptian millieme stamp in honour of 'Champollion, the Rosetta Stone and Hieroglyphics' on 16 October 1972.
 * Also on 14 October 1972 France issued a 90-centimes stamp for 'Champollion and the Rosetta Stone'.
 * A 5-franc stamp has also been issued by Monaco on 4 September 1990 to commemorate the 200th anniversary of  Champollion's birth.